mquandalle/meteor-jade/README.md

 ## Installation

 > *Warning*: This package is made for the new **Meteor UI** system, which is not released as a stable version yet.
-You'll need to run the latest preview `template-engine-preview-11` or the `shark` branch of the Meteor repository.
+You'll need to run the `blaze-rc0` release.

 This package is available on [atmosphere](https://atmosphere.meteor.com/) so you can install it with [meteorite](http://oortcloud.github.io/meteorite/):